TEAM

 Current team members

-Francesco POMATI (EAWAG)
+Francesco Pomati (EAWAG)

 I have broad interests in microbial community ecology and evolution.
 I aim at understanding the effects of human-induced environmental change on plankton biodiversity, and the consequences of biodiversity change for aquatic ecosystem functioning.
 I approach community ecology from a trait-based perspective to link individual and population responses to community and ecosystem level processes.
 To achieve the above goals, I apply or develop new tools for studying microbial communities in their natural environment.